KidLukie/ABDL-A-Path-to-Self-Realisation/README.md

 Given that neosexuality is increasingly shaped by individual control, Self-improvement, and personal fulfillment rather than by societal norms, it therefore represents a private and Self-determined experience, allowing people to explore their desires in ways that are tailored to their personal needs.
 Many ABDL individuals describe their fetish as a form of Self-care, providing stress relief and an escape from adult responsibilities, reflecting the "therapeutic" aspect of neosexuality, where pleasure is intertwined with wholistic healing, recouperation, and personal well-being and vitality.
 The idea that people should optimise their sex lives by customising their experiences fits well with ABDL, as it is a highly individualised and Self-curated practice that meets specific psychological and Self-realisation needs.

 ABDL is a manifestation of the neosexual revolution, where sexuality has been deconstructed, commodified, and reassembled into new forms.
 Like many other contemporary fetishes, ABDL reflects the detachment of sexuality from reproduction, the rise of prosthetic and non-genital sexuality, the role of commerce in shaping desire, and the increasing fluidity of gender and identity.
 Rather than being an anomaly, ABDL is a logical extension of modern sexual culture, in which personal desires, psychological comfort, and fetishistic play are embraced as valid aspects of sexual and emotional life.
 The neosexual revolution, in breaking down traditional sexuality, has made room for such identities to exist and even flourish, leading toward an enhanced coherence of individuality, personality, and community.

 ***
+### ABDL is Social Rebellion

+ABDL is social rebellion.
+Shirking the de facto norms of society, much like how being Ace, Autistic or ADHD is unconventional based on an arbitrary standard measure of being 'typical'.
+I reckon ABDL at its core is deeply rooted in Self-shame.

+Shame is quite a powerful and universal human factor.
+Kids are shamed out of Diapers to conform to society's standards and become more independent or "Adult."

+And even more shameful is wearing Diapers as an adult, as that implies some kind of deficiency or weakness of the Self.

+Hence why choosing to wear Diapers is social rebellion; it's actively saying, "I will not conform, and I am stronger within myself for choosing this."

+This points to why "potty rebel" is such a popular ABDL aesthetic.
+Or why wearing Diapers 24/7 is a lifestyle choice.

+Or why there is such a supportive community around wearing Diapers, and it increasingly becoming one of the most visible and largest sub-cultures.
+It's a group of people who, for whatever reason, are empowered by the idea of choosing *not* to be disempowered by society.

+ABDL is an opportunity to become a social rebel and authenticate one's Self.
+For some, it may be the only life item they can confidently say they made their own decision on.
+That we rally around an idea of non-conformity makes ABDL a truly valid and useful interest for the disempowered, the alternative, and those who feel maligned in a 'de facto-based' society; a society that is gradually becoming reductionist toward Selfhood in ways that invalidate the individual.

+That is worth rebelling against.

+***
 ### EXPLANATORY NOTES <br/>